iamovi/niceapp/README.md

 Copy your Web files (html, css, js, assets, etc) and paste it to `public` folder.

-And open `icon` folder and Replace the default icon with your own app icon.
+And open `build` folder and Replace the default icon with your own app icon.

 **Step 04**